 -

-To triage the safety event, hover over the thumbnail to view a five second video preview or select the event to view the Safety Event Details and full event video.
+For all other safety event types, hover over the thumbnail to view a five second video preview or select the event to view the Safety Event Details and the event video.

 If the event occurred on a vehicle that has both an inward and outward-facing video available, the preview displays the outward-facing video.
 However, if the event involved an inward-facing activity, such as Distracted Driving or Policy Violations, the preview displays the inward-facing video.